adavattedeve/Portfolio/README.md

 Objective:

     This project was meant to be twin stick shootter game.
-We were team of 3 where my responsibility was to code everything and make visual effects(Particles, shaders etc.).
+We were team of 3 where my responsibility was to code everything and make visual effects(particles, shaders etc.).
     In the end this project ended as we all had too much other things to do.
 Both artists got work in game studios.
-I knew that in the beginning of 2017 we are doing bigger game project for real client at school, so I couldn't commit to long lasting project.
+I knew that in the beginning of 2017 we are going to do bigger game project for real client at school, so I couldn't commit to long lasting project.

 Most important new things learned:

-    - Taking a lot more initiative and responsibility as team member
+    - Taking a lot more initiative and responsibility as a team member
     - Started studying and making some simple shaders
     - Learned new techniques for producing good looking visual effects

-Estimated project time line:
+Estimated project timeline:

     started: august 2016
     ended: november 2016